-Associate Professor of Institute of Music, National Chiao Tung University
+Associate Professor, Institute of Music, National Yang Ming Chiao Tung University

-Research interests: Comparative Musicology (Austria, Taiwan & Canada); Mahler and Viennese Modernism; Studying of film sound
+Research interests: Comparative music historiography (Austria, Taiwan, and Canada); Mahler and Viennese modernism; film sound and music

 Courses taught: Journeymen’s Song and Music by Schubert and Mahler; Mahler and Viennese Modernism; Love and Death in European Music